This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Used a small knife to cover the hole from the toothpick with a dab of the white chocolate.

-- If you want to make your truffles with coconut, you need to do it immediately after the brownies are dipped.
+- Cover in coconut: If you want to make your truffles with coconut, you need to do it immediately after the brownies are dipped.
 Just drop the brownie truffle into a bowl of shredded coconut and gently roll it around.
 Then place it on your mat to dry.

 For the accents on these truffles, I used Wilton Icing decorations, some homemade bunnies ears using cnady melts and some mini marshmallows for the tails.
 It’s best to add the decoration once all your truffles are dipped and set.
 However, you can prepare the bunny ears while your brownie balls are in the freezer so that everything is ready to go.